Heart and Vascular Services

 When our providers aren’t busy caring for patients, you’ll often find them overseeing clinical trials and other research projects.
 Because we’re a research leader, our patients are often among the first to have the most promising new treatments.

 We’ve made it possible for Iowans who aren’t healthy enough for surgery to undergo a heart valve repair or replacement.
 We perform more transcatheter aortic valve replacements (TAVR) and transcatheter mitral valve repairs (TMVR) than anyone else in the state.

 We diagnose and treat all types of arrhythmias, including atrial fibrillation (Afib).
 Our areas of expertise include cardiac ablation and left atrial appendage closure using the Watchman device.

 The gold standard of cardiac critical care

 We’re one of the few medical centers in the U.S. to offer ECMO heart-lung support for infants, children, and adults.
-And we’re among a handful of health systems worldwide to be named an ECMO Gold Level Center of Excellence—the highest standard in critical care.
+And we’re among a handful of health systems worldwide to be named an ECMO Platinum Level Center of Excellence—the highest standard in critical care.

 Unique expertise in heart problems caused by cancer treatments

 We’re one of the few programs in Iowa with providers specializing in cardio-oncology.
 This means we watch for (and treat) short- and long-term heart problems caused by chemotherapy, radiation therapy, and other cancer treatments.

 The Iowa Pulmonary Hypertension Support Group is for anyone diagnosed with pulmonary hypertension (PH) and/or for their family or support persons.
 It is a great way to meet others with the same illness, and who are facing the same issues.
 Our group is for anyone in the Iowa and surrounding areas, no matter where they receive their PH care.